walubeisack/FinalProject/README.md

   region:Tigray
 });
 ```
-The exported tiff file was then downloaded and added to ArcGIS pro to define projection, and clip to remain with land cover in the Tigray region only.
+The exported tiff file was then downloaded from google drive and added to ArcGIS Pro to define projection, and clip to remain with land cover in the Tigray region only.

 A final project database 'FoodSecurity' was created using pgadmin.
 All the sql queries and analysis will be stored on this database.